Hilda-Enyioko/alx_be_python/README.md

 - Track my progress as I advance through the ALX Backend curriculum.

 ## 📂 Structure
-Each folder in this repository represents a project or task.
+Each folder in this repository represents a project or task:

-alx-higher_level_programming/

-│── .github/

-│ ├── workflows

-│── control-flow/

-│ ├── daily_reminder.py

-│ ├── match_case_calculator.py

-│ ├── multiplication_table.py

-│ ├── pattern_drawing.py

-│ ├── weather_advice.py

-│── fns_and_dsa/

-│── python_foundations/

-│ ├── basic_operations.py

-│ ├── finance_calculator.py

-│ ├── future_age_calculator.py

-│ ├── hours_to_seconds.py

-│ ├── simple_interest.py

-│── README.md

 - `python_foundations/` → beginner-level tasks (e.g., Hello World, basic operations, variables, conditionals, loops).
+- `control-floW` →
+- `fns_and_dsA`

-- Each project will contain its own **scripts** and where required, its own **README** with specific details.
+Each project will contain its own **scripts** and where required, its own **README** with specific details.

 ## 🚀 Learning Goals
 By working on these projects, I aim to: